stephenfjohnson/coffee-offering/src/pages/about/about.md

 ---
 ## Site Purpose

+Coffee Offering is a supply chain entry point.
+It was created by coffee professionals with the purpose of:

-* Create tasteful digital offering sheets for the coffee industry
+* C-DOL™ (Custom Digital Offering Sheet™) creation for coffee industry professionals
-* Showcase a global inventory with an advanced search system
+* Global inventory of coffee offerings
-* Display expansive supply options for coffee buyers
+* Search engine designed specifically for coffee buyers
+* Precision navigation of coffee supply options
-* Increase market access for coffee suppliers
+* Market access for coffee suppliers and distributors

 ## Global Inventory

+The Global Inventory* exists as an index of available coffee supply options.

-Every offering listed is owned by producers and trading companies around the world respectively.
-They are listed here for promotion and convenient viewing.
+\*The Global Inventory and Offering Sheets listed are the property of Coffee Offering.
+The physical product(s) mentioned are owned independently by companies around the world.
+They are listed here for coffee professionals.

-\
-NOTE: Unless otherwise stated, products listed on this site are not the property of Coffee Offering and Coffee Offering assumes no responsibility for these products.
+Furthermore, unless otherwise stated, Coffee Offering assumes no responsibility for the physical product(s) represented in the Global Inventory and/or C-DOLs.

+By using this site the user acknowledges this and agrees to these terms.

 ## Coffee Sourcing